APopp524/Note-Taker-App/README.md

 Run `npm install` to install all dependencies.
 To use the application locally, run `node server.js` in your CLI, and then open `http://localhost:3000` in your preferred browswer.

+Or to see a live demo of the Note Taker App click the link below.

 ### Description
 The Team Profile Generator creates a webpage that displays a team's basic info and provides quick access to emails and GitHub profiles.